What to Wear in Tokyo in Summer

 • White All Yours Cropped T-Shirt ($48) from Lululemon–while the minimal branding hides the fact that this is technically a piece of athleisure, the naturally breathable super-soft Vitasea fabric was much appreciated as the temperatures soared.
 The cropped, relaxed fit also kept this top from sticking to me and was cut above my waist to create a flattering hourglass figure

-• White YAHUIUL Cargo Pants Women ($14.99) from Amazon–continuing on with the cargo pant look but opting for a monochromatic white ensemble during the day, these casual loose parachute pants come with additional details adding visual interest like the cinch cord bottoms, fashion zip fly with button closure, and multiple pockets with structured folds tailored into the legs.
+• White YAHUIUL Cargo Pants Women ($14.99, paid link) from Amazon–continuing on with the cargo pant look but opting for a monochromatic white ensemble during the day, these casual loose parachute pants come with additional details adding visual interest like the cinch cord bottoms, fashion zip fly with button closure, and multiple pockets with structured folds tailored into the legs.

 • Women's 574 Core Nimbus Cloud with White Sneakers ($89.99) from New Balance–capping off my all-white ensemble with comfy lifestyle sneakers that are perfect to walk around in yet more stylish and refined then basic running shoes.